quarkslab/idascript/README.md

 Idascript is a python library allowing to launch idapython script on binary files in a transparent manner.

+# Dependencies

+idascript relies on libmagic for filetype detection.
+One shall install it beforehand.

+    sudo apt install libmagic1

 # Installation

 Installing the library can be done with: